rbaran7/state-server/README.txt

 In order to run the program:

 1. Have Node.js & npm installed
-2. Clone this repo and cd to the projects root directory and type:
+2. Clone this repo and cd to the projects root directory

+   Then type:

 		npm install

-    to get all the dependencies
+    You should see some dependencies installing.

 3. Type: